atharvaskadam/general/README.md

 # General

-This Repository Contains All General Information
+This Repository Contains All General Informatio

 - [General](#general)
   - [You can save your time by using these shortcuts](#you-can-save-your-time-by-using-these-shortcuts)